madhavarshney/trifles-comparison/README.md

-# _Trifles_ and "A Jury of Her Peers" Comparison
+# Susan Glaspell's _Trifles_ vs. "A Jury of Her Peers"

-This is a comparison between the play _Trifles_ by Susan Glaspell and her short story "A Jury of Her Peers" has the same dialogue as the play.
+This tool compares the play _Trifles_ by Susan Glaspell and her short story "A Jury of Her Peers", which has the same dialogue as the play.

-View the comparison at https://madhavarshney.github.io/trifles-comparison/.
+Check it out here: https://madhavarshney.github.io/trifles-comparison/